julkrzem/ecommerce_agents/README.md

-This repository is an example of a backend of sgentic system written using LangChain, with the aim to provide insights into e-commerce data, in this case product reviews.
+This repository is an example of a backend for agentic system built using LangChain.
+It is designed to generate insights from e-commerce data.
+As a knowledge source it uses a database with product reviews sourced from a Kaggle dataset.

 The repository is organized into 3 main directories:
 - notebooks: (EDA) and data transformations